nicolasreszka/blocus/README.md

+Author : Nicolas Reszka

+Year : 2016

-A "Blocus" game written in C for a school project
+Description : A "Blocus" game written in C for a school project